UtopicTahu/The-Great-Name-2/README.md

 # The-Great-Name-2
-The Great Name 2 is used to convert string text into a number form using a python coding language that was used in one of my classes for a project.
+The Great Name 2 is used to scramble the string text then sconvert string text into a number form using a python coding language that was used in one of my classes for a project.

 I have chosen to make open source due to it just being simple code that you could probably write in a day.